LightningCreations/lclib/doc/IOWrapper.md

 FileInputStream& operator=(FileInputStream&& in); //(7)
 ```

-(1): FileInputStream(FILE*)
-Constructs the FileInputStream from an already constructed FILE object.
+(1): Constructs the FileInputStream from an already constructed FILE object.
 The behavior is undefined if the file is not opened in read mode, is not a null pointer and was not the return value of fopen, or was previously closed.

 In addition, the behavior is unspecified (and may be undefined), if the stream was not opened in binary read mode.